Olga Mikutina: 2025–2026 season: Milano Cortina Olympics

 Mikutina opened her season in September with a sixth-place finish at the 2025 CS Nebelhorn Trophy.
-She then went on to win gold at the 2025 Lõunakeskus Trophy and bronze at the 2025 Ice Challenge.
+She then went on to win gold at the 2025 Lõunakeskus Trophy and at the 2025 Swiss Open.
+In November, Mikutina won bronze at the 2025 Ice Challenge and silver at the 2025 Cup of Innsbruck.
+The following month, she won her fifth national title at the 2025 Austrian Championships Soon after the event, Mikutina was named to the 2026 Winter Olympic team.